kobbob/SEI-Project-Two/README.md

 ## Build Approach

 ### Coding
-On this occasion we decided to create a repo on one account and fork down on the other.
-We would work through the code and challenges together via Zoom and on reflection, we found this method allowed us to work more efficiently in the time given.
+We decided to create a repo on one account and fork down on the other.
+We worked through the code and challenges together via Zoom and we found this method allowed us to work more efficiently in the time given.

 To make requests to the public API we used axios and assigned the chosen data to variables using the React useState and setState hooks.
 The API used was fairly manageable to digest, with 0-29 objects within one array.
 There were twelve films within this array and each instance of ‘wow’ mentioned accounted for one object (and therefore certain films accounting for more than one ‘wow’).